magento/devdocs/src/cloud/docker/docker-development.md

 ## Host Operating Systems

 The Cloud Docker environment supports Linux, macOS, and Windows operating systems.
-The containers should be able to run on any Docker host, but some of the set up scripts require you to install PHP and Composer.
+The containers should run on any Docker host, but some of the set up scripts require you to install PHP and Composer.

 ## Gather credentials